RobotExMachina/Machina.NET/README.md

 ## Acknowledgments

 The development of BRobot was sponsored by [Autodesk, Inc](https://www.autodesk.com/), as part of a summer research residency project in Boston, 2016.
+Please take a look at the [detailed list of acknowledgments](https://github.com/garciadelcastillo/BRobot/blob/master/docs/Acknowledgments.md)

 BRobot was created and is maintained by [Jose Luis Garcia del Castillo](http://www.garciadelcastillo.es).